-- (1) I expect a high-level of interactive and integrative discussion in every class.
+- (1) Class participation (20%).
+I expect a high-level of interactive and integrative discussion in every class.
 Please come to class prepared to engage with your peers.
 Use the case reaction post (a three sentence quick response to the bold italicized case discussion question) to help you organize your thoughts and prepare for the discussion.
 We will also employ small group discussions, debates, role play exercises and other activities throughout the semester.
 You are also encouraged to post in the Current Events of Interest to the Class folder in WebCafe and/or bring up real time political or strategic events of relevance to the class.
-I will also cold call students. - (2) For two cases (signup on a first come first serve basis via WebCafe), you should address in 2-3 single-spaced pages the discussion question(s) in bold italics for a given class.
+I will also cold call students. - (2) Case memos (30%).
+For two or three cases (signup on a first come first serve basis via WebCafe), you should address in 2-3 single-spaced pages the discussion question(s) in bold italics for a given class.
 You are free to discuss the questions with your classmates or peers but you must each write up your submissions independently.
 The post should not overly emphasize facts from the readings but rather draw upon relevant material in the readings to address the points highlighted below.